BDC Hamburger Icon

 1. Add a solid-state drive (SSD).

-An SSD is different from a traditional hard drive because it stores data in memory chips without using mechanical components.
+An SSD is different from a traditional hard drive because it stores data in memory chips and doesn’t rely on mechanical components.
 SSDs are a great way to immediately boost your computer’s speed and performance.
-They’re also relatively inexpensive; a 256GB SSD costs around $75.
-Before you buy an SSD, make sure your laptop supports them.
+They’re also relatively inexpensive.
+While prices vary by brand and model, you can find a 256GB SSD for around $15 to $50.
+Before purchasing an SSD, confirm that your laptop is compatible with this type of upgrade.

 SSDs require installation, so if you’re unfamiliar with the intricacies of laptop design, it may be better to pay someone to install it for you.